 Download

-If you’ve downloaded the more experimental ‘gSender Edge’, then after you install and read through the generic gSender documentation, see the page on Edge to see what features it uniquely offers and how to use them: https://resources.sienci.com/view/gs-edge-features/
+If you downloaded the more experimental ‘gSender Edge’, then remember to also read what features it uniquely offers and how to use them: https://resources.sienci.com/view/gs-edge-features/

 Windows Install

-Once you’ve downloaded the EXE file, double-click to run it. gSender isn’t yet set up to pass security checks so you’ll have to allow it to run manually by clicking ‘More Info’ and then clicking ‘Run anyway’.
-If you don’t feel that you can trust gSender, then no pressure to use it; we’ll have this setup later on.
+Once the EXE file is downloaded, double-click to run it.
+If you see another security popup, click ‘More Info’ and then click ‘Run anyway’.
+If you don’t feel that you can trust gSender, then no pressure to use it.

-If the “More info” option isn’t available, it could be that Windows is fully blocking installation.
-This can be fixed by going to “App & browser control” and switching “Check app and files” to “Warn” or “Off” just for the installation of gSender.
+If the “More info” option isn’t available, go to “App & browser control” and switch “Check app and files” to either “Warn” or “Off” just for the installation of gSender.
 You can always turn it back on afterwards.

-With permission to run, you should be met with a license agreement. gSender is provided “as is” which means there’s no expectation that it’ll run your CNC perfectly – especially as it’s still in very active development.
-We want you to understand this before moving forward.
-If you agree, you’ll be able to choose your install options from there (who to install for and where) and then begin installing.
+gSender is provided “as is” which means that even though we try our best to make it amazing, there should be no expectation it’ll run your CNC perfectly and it could even cause issues.
+If you understand this and agree, you’ll be able to choose your install options from there (who to install for and where) and then begin installing.

 Mac Install

-Once you’ve downloaded the DMG file, double-click to run it.
-A window will popup that will look like the one below.
-Click and drag the gSender app and let go the applications folder to save it to your Mac.
+Once you’ve downloaded gSender, double-click to run it.
+A window will pop up that will look like the one below.
+Click and drag the gSender app to the applications folder to save it to your computer.

-If you’re having issues installing gSender on your Mac, follow these instructions to open blocked apps.
+If you’re having issues installing gSender on your Mac:

 gSender Updates